 Drug-Related Crimes: Possession, distribution, or manufacturing of illegal substances.

-Cybercrimes: Hacking, online harassment, and cyber bullying.
+Cybercrimes: Hacking, online harassment, and cyberbullying.

 Juvenile Delinquency: Various acts of delinquency, such as truancy, curfew violations, and running away from home.

-Consequences of These Crimes in Young People:
+Consequences of these Crimes on Young People:

 Legal Consequences: Arrest, juvenile detention, probation, or even adult incarceration.